 Can I change insurers?

 You are free to switch to another company — but it’s not recommended.
 First, any issues recorded in your pet’s medical records will be deemed “pre-existing conditions” by your new insurer and therefore will not be covered.
 Second, you will essentially be starting new; if your pet is older (especially if beyond age 7), expect your monthly premium to increase significantly.
-Wait periods also apply anew.
+A waiting period also applies anew.

 How we evaluated